 You can also write case studies of how others have enhanced their operations.
 Don’t forget to include actionable information that your clients can make use of to produce results.

 There you go.
-The above are just but some of the techniques of writing the best B2b emails.
+The above are just but some of the techniques and tips for writing the best B2B emails.
 Apply them to write the best emails!